 Jungle Scout is the best Amazon product research tool available, in my opinion, especially if you’re serious about growing your FBA business.
 There’s a reason other research tools are compared to it rather than vice versa.

 However, it’s not the only tool out there, and some might actually be better for you (even if they are probably not better overall).

 Here are a few Jungle Scout alternatives you might want to check out if it’s too pricey or complex for you:

-Viral Launch is the biggest Jungle Scout competitor, but I don’t think it’s fair to say one is better than the other.
+Viral Launch is one of the biggest Jungle Scout competitors, but I don’t think it’s fair to say one is better than the other.
 That’s because they’re basically two different services.

 Jungle Scout is an Amazon research tool first and anything else is just an add-on.
 Viral Launch is a full FBA launch service including photography, managed marketing services, and more.
 Viral Launch does have product research capabilities, though.